ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin/using-the-intellij-plugin.md

 # Using the IntelliJ Ballerina Plugin

-Click the links below to start using the IntelliJ Ballerina plugin after [installing it](/learn/tools-ides/intellij-plugin).
+The below sections include information to start using the IntelliJ Ballerina plugin after [installing it](/learn/tools-ides/intellij-plugin).

 - [Creating a new Ballerina project](#creating-a-new-ballerina-project)
 - [Setting up Ballerina SDK for an existing project](#setting-up-ballerina-sdk-for-an-existing-project)